thoughtspot/rest-api-sdk/sdks/typescript/SecurityApi.md

 # **shareMetadata**
 > void shareMetadata(shareMetadataRequest)

   Version: 9.0.0.cl or later   Allows sharing one or several metadata objects with users and groups in ThoughtSpot.
 Requires edit access to the metadata object.
-The API endpoint allows sharing only the following types of metadata objects: * Liveboards * Visualizations * Answers * Worksheets * Views  You can provide `READ_ONLY` or `MODIFY` access when sharing an object with another user or group.
+The API endpoint allows sharing only the following types of metadata objects: * Liveboards * Visualizations * Answers * Worksheets * Views * Connections  You can provide `READ_ONLY` or `MODIFY` access when sharing an object with another user or group.
 With `READ_ONLY` access grants view access to the shared object, whereas `MODIFY` provides edit access.
 To prevent a user or group from accessing the shared object, specify the GUID or name of the principal and set `shareMode` to `NO_ACCESS`.

 ### Example